Takeaways: Trump risked provoking 'constitutional crisis'

 The department declined Trump’s overtures because “we did not think they were appropriate,” testified Jeffrey Rosen, who became acting attorney general after Barr stepped down.

-The officials told Trump that states conduct their own elections, free from federal interference.
-But Trump only pressed harder, despite being told repeatedly there was no fraud.
+Over and over, the officials explained to Trump that the states conduct their own elections, free from federal interference.
+They tried to show him there was no voter fraud on a scale that could have tipped the election in his favor.

 Trump was eyeing Clark to take over at the department.